Brisbane: (07) 3221 4999

 • any further time required off work for ongoing medical treatment and rehabilitation;

-• your current age;
+• the injured person’s current age;

-• your anticipated life expectancy; and/or
+• their anticipated life expectancy; and/or

 Previously, Courts have been reluctant to award potential damages above the age of 60 years, although future losses of earnings have recently trended towards a retirement age of 65 years with some judges now making an allowance up to age 67.